 Exceeds expectations 5% Meets expectations 75% Does not meet expectations 20% Design Strategy Develops a design strategy, including a plan; decomposes work into subtasks, and develops a timetable.
 Uses a design strategy with guidance.
 No design strategy is attempted.
 Solutions Develops several potential designs and based on the analysis of those designs finds an optimal design solution using the system view approach.
-Can develop and compare multiple solutions to a problem, but does not usually arrive at the best result; conducts optimization but neglects one or two key aspects.
+Can develop and compare multiple solutions to a mechatronic design problem, but does not usually arrive at the best result; conducts optimization but neglects one or two key aspects.
 Does not use the system view approach.
-Cannot design a system or individual component without significant amount of help.
+Cannot design a mechatronic system or individual component without a significant amount of help.
 Only focuses on one solution to a problem; no optimization attempted.
-Tools Uses computer tools (e.g., LINDO, ARENA, MATLAB, @RISK, PLANTOP) effectively.
-There is evidence of mostly correct use of computer tools and engineering resources There is no evidence of use of computer tools and engineering resources.
+Tools Uses computer tools and engineering resources effectively.
+There is evidence of mostly correct use of computer tools and engineering resources.
+There is no evidence of use of computer tools and engineering resources.

-Apply engineering principles in the design and analysis of a system or process to meet specified needs
+Apply advanced engineering principles in the design and analysis of a system or process to meet specified needs

 Exceeds expectations 5% Meets expectations 75% Does not meet expectations 20% Design Strategy Develops a design strategy, including a plan; decomposes work into subtasks, and develops a timetable.
 Uses a design strategy with guidance.
 No design strategy is attempted.
-Constraints & Variables Develops a solution that includes realistic constraints and stochastic variables when necessary Develops a deterministic solution only that fails to include one or more minor realistic constraints and potential randomness in data.
+Constraints Develops a solution that includes all realistic constraints.
+Develops a solution that fails to include one or more minor realistic constraints.
 There is no consideration of realistic constraints.